 Venturing Advisor Position-Specific Training (P21)

 This course provides participants with an introduction to the responsibilities, opportunities, and resources that will ensure a successful Venturing crew leadership experience.
 The training takes about three and a half hours.
-Bring: BSA Health and Medical Record (Part A & B for all Scouting events), note-taking materials
+This training can be taken online.
+Bring: BSA Health and Medical Record (Part A & B for all Scouting events), note-taking materials.

 There are many training courses that can be taken online.
 To access the online training, go to My.Scouting.org and then:

 - Create an account — this can be done with or without your BSA membership ID.